finos/a11y-theme-builder/docs/setup/start-builder.md

 To prevent theme data from being deleted, you can specify a local directory on your system for where to save it.
 This is done by using the -v option when starting Docker and passing in a local directory.

 #### Start the Theme Builder application to keep theme data
+The following command uses your current directory to save the theme data.
+If you want to use a different directory, replace `${pwd}` with the new directory name.
+Note that this directory name can't be a relative directory, but must be an absolute directory path.
 ```
 docker run -p 8080:3001 -v ${pwd}:/code/src/data --name a11y-theme-builder -d a11y-theme-builder
 ```

 ## Javascript Runtime Environment
-The following commands will build and run the application using a local Node.js environment running on a Linux distribution such as MacOS:
+The following commands will build and run the Theme Builder application using a local Node.js environment running on a Linux distribution such as MacOS:

 ```
 cd a11y-theme-builder/code